 On days with intervals, you can still cover up your mileage and pace if it helps you find the right effort level, but you’ll need to see your incline to tap it up or down every so often.
 “The plan breaks up your effort or incline every few minutes to keep from boredom setting in, so you’ll need to at least peek at the screen now and then,” Roche says.

-The Best Exercises for Stress Treadmill Ladder Workout for Endurance & Strength if you want tech-y feedback to reassure you’re tapping into the right efforts.
+You can base your efforts on feel alone or track your heart rate zones if you want tech-y feedback to reassure you’re tapping into the right efforts.
 (Roche prefers to track his heart rates via Strava to keep an eye on his progress over a training block.)
-Use this guide to break down the efforts:

-• For easy to easy-moderate efforts, aim for heart rate zone 1 (55 to 65 percent of your max) or 2 (65 to 75 percent)
+- Easy-Moderate Efforts: aim for heart rate zone 1 (55 to 65 percent of your max) or 2 (65 to 75 percent)

-• For moderate or 10K efforts, dial it up to zone 3 (80 to 85 percent) to 4 (85 to 90 percent)
+- Moderate or 10K efforts: dial it up to zone 3 (80 to 85 percent) to 4 (85 to 90 percent)

-Exactly How Camille Herron Ran 560 Miles easy efforts easy.
+Why You Should Add Walking as a Second Workout easy efforts easy.
 “On easy running, which makes up a majority of the plan, it’s tempting to let the heart rate wander into moderate, which can erode aerobic benefits,” he says.
 “I find that tracking my heart rate ensures that I do the work, but also don’t overdo the work.”

 No matter the workout, try not to pay much (if any) attention to your mileage, notes Roche.
 How far you go can vary greatly from machine to machine, so all workouts in this plan are based on time, not distance.

-Your 6-Week 10K Treadmill Training Plan
+Your Full 6-Week 10K Treadmill Training Plan:

 Feel free to shift this plan forward a day or back a day depending on what works best for your schedule.
 As it’s written, you’ll rest every Monday.
 (The option to do cross-training or rest instead of running is also baked into every Friday.)
 Wednesdays are for speed workouts, and Saturdays are your long runs—which are mostly easy effort but also work in some intensity via various intervals.
 Along with these two key workout days, relaxed sessions with strides round out the rest of your week.